 Guilt feelings are a negative force.
 They drag you down and eat away at you – which will stop you feeling beautiful on the inside.
 And that, as we surely all know, affects our external beauty.

-I found this on social media and have claimed it for my motto for 2017 – and you can do the same:
+I found this on social media and have claimed it for my motto – and you can do the same: